-- Bristol Airport has direct, low-cost flights to most major European cities (EasyJet and Ryanair).
+- Bristol Airport has low-cost flights to most major European cities (EasyJet and Ryanair).

 - Clifton is located in one of the city's most desirable districts.

-- There are several parks, including the Downs (8 minutes from school).
+- Several parks include the Downs (8 minutes from school).

 Most popular sights, tourist attractions, and things to do and see in Bristol